 - Career road test – to help you undertake general research to see if a job is right for you.

 - Identify the skills you need for the job you want – to test your suitability for a particular role.

 - Interview a workplace expert – for tips on interviewing someone who has worked in your chosen field.

-You can also check out the Job Outlook website.
+You can also check out the Labour Market Insights website.
 This website has information on hundreds of occupations, including pay information, main tasks, weekly earnings and what skills you need.
 To find your occupation of choice, type the occupation name into the Search bar.

 Step 3 – Start your job search

 Check out our article Top tips for looking for a job to help you get started with your job search.

 Your research might indicate that you need specific qualifications to do the job.
 Keep in mind that you can always start your career journey by looking for work in a related entry-level role.
 That way you can build your on-the-job skills while getting a feel for whether this job is right for you.